borjapazr/awesome-adventjs/README.md

 ## 🤝 Contributing

-Read [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to add your own repos.
+Just fork, read [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to add your own repos and open a pull request.

 ### ⭐ Stargazers